ampproject/amphtml/extensions/amp-analytics/analytics-vars.md

 ### availableScreenHeight

 Provides the screen height in pixels available for the page rendering.
+Note that this can be slightly more or less than the actual viewport height due to various browser quirks.

 Example value: `1480`

 ### availableScreenWidth

 Provides the screen width in pixels available for the page rendering.
+Note that this can be slightly more or less than the actual viewport height due to various browser quirks.

 Example value: `2500`